anderulf/TET4190-Power_Electronics_project/README.md

 Inductor:
-It uses an iterative algorithm from Mohan "Power Electronics: converters, applications and design" 3rd ediotion
+It uses an iterative algorithm from Mohan "Power Electronics: converters, applications and design" 3rd edition

 To run the inductor design algorithm go to the folder inductor design: